HazyResearch/EmptyHeaded/README.md

 Dependencies
 -----------------
 Behind the scenes a lot goes on in our engine.
-This is no walk in the park library based engine--we have advanced theoretical compilation techniques, code generation, and highly optimized code for hardware--all spanning multiple programming languages.
+This is no walk-in-the-park library-based engine--we have advanced theoretical compilation techniques, code generation, and highly optimized code for hardware--all spanning multiple programming languages.
 As such we have a fair number of dependencies.
 Try using our [Docker images](#docker) where everything is taken care of for you already.

 **AVX**

 A fundamental dependency of our system is that it is designed for machines that support the Advanced Vector Extensions (AVX) instruction set which is standard in modern and future hardware generations.
 Our performance is highly dependent on this instruction set being available.
-We currenlty DO NOT support old hardware generations without AVX.
+We currently DO NOT support old hardware generations without AVX.

 * Mac or Linux operating system
 * GCC 5.3 (Linux) or Apple LLVM version 7.0.2 (Mac)